Zoho CRM is a cloud CRM developed by ZOHO Corporation that have such features as procurement, inventory and others.

 The authentication token is generated.

-Here you can also select the Enable Non-Approved Records check box.
-When this check box is selected, Skyvia is able to obtain the records, which are not approved.
+Enable Non-Approved Records checkbox defines whether Skyvia is able to obtain the records, which are not approved.
+This option is not supported by Query API.

 - Click the Create Connection button to create the connection.